andreabellome/mlp-space-traj/README.md

 ## Installation & Requirements

-To work with this repository, one should have [Python](https://www.python.org/) version that is [3.10](https://www.python.org/downloads/release/python-3100/), since [Tensorflow](https://www.tensorflow.org/) is employed.
+To work with this repository, one should have [Python](https://www.python.org/) version that is [3.10](https://www.python.org/downloads/release/python-3100/), since [Pytorch](https://pytorch.org/) is employed.
+To install it, one should look at the main page of [Pytorch](https://pytorch.org/) and run the installation depending upon the operating system and local setup.

 Then, one goes to [this](https://data.niaid.nih.gov/resources?id=zenodo_10972837) and download the ```fuel_optimal_db.txt``` file.
 Then, paste this into a folder called: